letsencrypt/acme-spec/draft-barnes-acme.md

 : A key pair for which the ACME server considers the holder of the private key authorized to manage certificates for a given identifier.
 The same key pair may be authorized for multiple identifiers.

 Recovery Token:
-: A secret value that can be used to associate a new account key pair with a registration, in the even that the private key of the old account key pair is lost.
+: A secret value that can be used to associate a new account key pair with a registration, in the event that the private key of the old account key pair is lost.

 ACME messaging is based on HTTPS {{RFC2818}} and JSON {{RFC7159}}.
 Since JSON is a text-based format, binary fields are Base64-encoded.
 For Base64 encoding, we use the variant defined in {{I-D.ietf-jose-json-web-signature}}.
 The important features of this encoding are (1) that it uses the URL-safe character set, and (2) that "=" padding characters are stripped.